VictorWesterlund/vegvisir/README.md

 # Pragma

 Build websites the way you want.
-This framework is designed to interfere *as little as possible* with how you write your code and let you decide how your website should look and behave.
-It covers the basics of an otherwise vanilla PHP, JavaScript, and CSS website - that don't rely on preprocessors (such as SASS or TypeScript) offered by the framework itself, *but those features can of course be implemented downstream*.
+This framework is designed to interfere *as little as possible* with how you write your code and let you decide how your website should look, feel, and behave.
+This framework will take care of interactions, navigation, and asset imports; only.

 ## 🤷 What's the point?

-Frameworks today tend to encourage developers to follow certain rules when making new websites. *This is of course useful* and those frameworks should ***probaby*** be used instead.
-The goal of Pragma is to tackle *only* the following when the goal is to build a website *from sratch*:

-- Navigation (SPA-like)
-- Localization
-- Interaction
-- Bundling

-The rest is up to the developer to figure out.
+**TLDR;**

 ![meme](https://user-images.githubusercontent.com/35688133/204326222-236a71be-5ea3-4653-8caa-6f6cfcd0d0d6.png)

-This is what Pragma is trying to solve.
-Need to connect to a database, need to send automatic mails?
-Do it your way!

-# Examples
+Pragma is a foundation for a vanilla PHP website (with optional vanilla JS and CSS).
+It wont abstract away stuff like connecting to databases, sending emails, or call APIs.

+---

-Check out the [GeneMate<sup>®</sup> by iCellate](https://genemate.se) website, which spawned this project, if you wish to see Pragma used in production.
-And here are a few examples of how websites can be built with Pragma:
+Check out [GeneMate<sup>®</sup> by iCellate](https://genemate.se) if you wish to see Pragma used in production.

-### The simplest website in Pragma
+---

+## Example

 No bells and whistles?
 Build static websites with only one page.